ryantd42/NY-Legislative-Git/2023/A662A-2023/bill.md

  VISION  BY CONCURRING ACTION OF AT LEAST TWO OF SUCH OFFICIALS, PROVIDED THAT THE MAYOR SHALL BE ONE OF THE CONCURRING OFFICIALS.
-  (2) NO EARLIER THAN THE FIRST DAY OF JANUARY AND  NO  LATER  THAN  THE FIRST  DAY OF FEBRUARY IN TWO THOUSAND TWENTY-FOUR AND IN EVERY CALENDAR YEAR THEREAFTER DURING WHICH THE FOUR-YEAR TERM OF THE EXECUTIVE  DIREC- TOR IS TO EXPIRE, THE COMMISSIONERS OF ELECTION FOR EACH POLITICAL PARTY SHALL  FILE  ONE  OR  MORE CERTIFICATES OF PARTY RECOMMENDATION WITH THE
+  (2) NO EARLIER THAN THE FIRST DAY OF JANUARY AND  NO  LATER  THAN  THE FIRST  DAY OF FEBRUARY IN TWO THOUSAND TWENTY-FIVE AND IN EVERY CALENDAR YEAR THEREAFTER DURING WHICH THE FOUR-YEAR TERM OF THE EXECUTIVE  DIREC- TOR IS TO EXPIRE, THE COMMISSIONERS OF ELECTION FOR EACH POLITICAL PARTY SHALL  FILE  ONE  OR  MORE CERTIFICATES OF PARTY RECOMMENDATION WITH THE